Responsive Menu

 There had been recent child trafficking reports involving Israeli citizens, there was a suspicion that Hamas was involved, and there were reports that the group was interlinked with a networking trafficking children out of Westminster Abbey, —a network that served the UK elite that disposed of unwanted or inconvenient children.

 According to his reports, what he uncovered was not a local issue but a pipeline.
-He directly observed Maxwell and her associates coordinating arrangements involving transporting children to “overseas adoptions,” as well as suspicious conversations with Andrew Mountbatten-Windsor encouraging them to dispose of and dislocate children in Scottish families involved in political activism related to Scottish independence.
+He directly observed Maxwell and her associates coordinating arrangements involving transporting children to “overseas adoptions,” as well as suspicious conversations with Andrew Mountbatten-Windsor reportedly encouraging them to dispose of and dislocate children in Scottish families involved in political activism related to Scottish independence.

 It was in this climate of power imbalance and political suppression that Victoria Cameron was trafficked.